StuntsPT/4Pipe4/README.md

 ### USAGE

 Using 4Pipe4 should be relatively simple.
-Simply calling 4Pipe4.py should print the following help message:
+Simply calling "4Pipe4.py -h" or "4Pipe4.py --help" should print the following help message:

 --------------------------------------------

 ```

-Program usage:

-    "python3 4Pipe4 [-h] -i sff_file -o basefile [-c configfile] [-n [RUN_LIST]]"
+usage: "4Pipe4 [-h] -i sff_file -o basefile [-c configfile] [-n [RUN_LIST]]"
-Where:

   -h, --help     show this help message and exit
   -i sff_file    Provide the full path to your target sff file
   -o basefile    Provide the full path to your results directory, plus the name you want to give your results
   -c configfile  Provide the full path to your configuration file.
-If none is provided, the program will look in the current working directory and  then in ~/.config/4Pipe4rc (in this order) for one.
-If none is found the  program will stop
+If none is provided, the program will look
+                 in the current working directory and  then in ~/.config/4Pipe4rc (in this order) for one.
+If
+                 none is found the  program will stop
   -n [RUN_LIST]  Pleave specify the numbers corresponding to the pipeline steps that will be run.
+The string
-The string after "-n" must be given inside quotation marks, and numbers can be joined together or separated by any symbol.
+                 after "-n" must be given inside quotation marks, and numbers can be joined together or separated
+                 by any symbol.
 The numbers are the pipeline steps the should be run.
 This is an optional argument.
                  This is an optional argument.
 The numbers, from 1 to 9 represent the following steps:
                         1 - SFF extraction
                         2 - SeqClean
                         3 - Mira